Resilience, Recovery & Happiness with Music Action International, Bassajamba CIC and University of Manchester

 Escape Arts in Stratford have been carrying out arts activity with social aims for over 25 years.
 Having newly acquired a permanent base in the historic 17th century Old Slaughterhouse which they have adapted into an arts and heritage centre, they were looking for help unifying trustees and staff around a clear new vision for the organisation..
 Sally worked with their board of trustees and directorial team to look at the future, crystallising and articulating more clearly what the purpose of the organisation is.
 As a result Escape Arts can follow it's own direction and make strategic decisions accordingly, rather than be fragmented by following the 'low hanging fruit' of the funding system.
 Escape Arts wants to be in a position to work smarter, more efficiently, and to care for the wellbeing of its staff as much as it does its community; to run a venue as well as continue its well established regional work, and look to a resilient future whilst staying true to its roots.
 The outcome of the work is a clear vision, set of organisational objectives, and understanding of how to fulfil its charitable objects well, healthily and sustainably.

 Wellbeing at The Whitaker Museum & Art Gallery

-The Whitaker Community Interest Company contracted Sally to assess the community impact of the museum and art gallery they are contracted to manage; having spent two years redeveloping the venue and introducing a new vision and programme, saving the building from closure.
+The Whitaker Community Interest Company wanted to assess the community impact of the museum and art gallery they are contracted to manage; having spent two years redeveloping the venue and introducing a new vision and programme, saving the building from closure.

 The research was carried out using a range of methods including social return on investment principles; observational tools developed by health and academia professionals; the New Economics Foundation Dynamic Wellbeing Model and Five Ways to Wellbeing; creative consultation activities; and more traditional market research methods.